zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 (referred to as its "log port") and services requests on port 10000 (its "requests port").
-When you run West or Twister on your local host, it sends requests using the :zephyr_file:`soc/xtensa/intel_adsp/tools/cavstool_client.py` script (referred to as "CAVS tool client").
+When you run West or Twister on your local host, it sends requests using the :zephyr_file:`soc/xtensa/intel_adsp/tools/cavstool_client.py` script (referred to as "cAVS tool client").
 It also uses ports 9999 and 10000 on your local host, so be sure those ports are free.

 Flashing with West is simple.